Azure/bicep/docs/tutorial/00-setup.md

 ## Verify the Bicep VS Code extension (Language service)

 Open the `main.arm` file in VS code.
-If the extension is installed, you should see syntax highlighting working and you should see the language in the lower right hand corner of the VS code window change to `bicep`.
+If the extension is installed, you should see syntax highlighting working, and you should see the language in the lower right hand corner of the VS code window change to `bicep`.

 ## Next steps